hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Me now, as it would confidence abuse.
 >
-> Chassee.
+> Chassée.
 Pardon me, madam, I've no wish to pry
 >
 > Into your motives, that you may rely.
 >